McGill's Faculty of Science is very flexible: you can choose between a program that has more breadth or a program that has more depth.

 Your major is your versatile, comprehensive primary area of study.
 For example, you could pursue a Bachelor of Science degree with a major in Physics, Chemistry or Psychology, to name just three possibilities.
 The specific requirements vary from program to program, but majors frequently take up approximately two-thirds of your credits, up to 90 credits in some programs.
 (In Arts, a major is known as a "major concentration.")

 Honours programs typically involve an even higher degree of specialization than majors, include supervised research, and require students to maintain a high academic standard.
 An honours program provides solid preparation for graduate school.

 What is the B.Sc.
 Liberal Program?

 This is a flexible and modular program.
-You combine a core science component (CSC) in one discipline with a breadth component which may consist of a minor, a major concentration from the Faculty of Arts, or a second CSC.
-Consider the Liberal program if you do not want to overly specialise - plus, you will still have room left over for elective courses.
+You combine a core science component (CSC) in one discipline with a breadth component which may consist of a minor in Science or in Arts, a major concentration from the Faculty of Arts, or a second CSC.
+Consider the Liberal program if you do not want to overly specialize - plus, you will still have room left over for elective courses.

 Where can I find my choices for majors, honours, and liberal program?